GMKrieger/client-server-merkle/README.md

 ### GET `/root`
 Get the current cached Merkle root.
-- **Response**: Hex-encoded root hash
+- **Response**: Hex-encoded root hash or `"no root yet"`

 ## Workflow Example

 ### Upload Workflow

-1. Client reads local files and builds local Merkle tree
+1. Client reads all local files and sorts them alphabetically
+2. Client builds local Merkle tree and computes root hash
-2. Client uploads each file to server via `POST /upload`
+3. Client sends all files in a single atomic upload via `POST /upload`
-3. Client calls `POST /commit` to finalize server tree
+4. Server clears existing storage and saves all uploaded files
-4. Server returns its root hash
+5. Server builds new Merkle tree and returns its root hash
-5. Client compares local root vs server root
+6. Client compares local root vs server root
-6. If they match: client saves root and deletes local files
+7. If they match: client saves root and deletes local files
-7. If mismatch: client aborts with error
+8. If mismatch: client aborts with error (files not deleted)

+**Key advantage**: The upload is atomic - either all files are uploaded successfully with matching root hash, or nothing changes.

 ### Retrieval Workflow